-- a. they are of a suitable size, scale, design, positioning and materials, having regard to the character of the site and the scale, architectural features and detailing of the building or features and detailing of the building or features and detailing of the advertisement is to be displayed; - b. the number of signs on a particular building is kept to a minimum to avoid unduly cluttering its façade or the street scene; and - c. they do not endanger public safety.
+- a. they are of a suitable size, scale, design, positioning and materials, having regard to the character of the site and the scale, architectural features and detailing of the building or features and detailing of the building or feature on which the advertisement is to be displayed; - b. the number of signs on a particular building is kept to a minimum to avoid unduly cluttering its façade or the street scene; and - c. they do not endanger public safety.